Court Rules - Administration of the Court - Clerk of the Circuit Court

 2.02 FILING OF DOCUMENTS

-a) Any document to be filed in any cause or proceeding may be filed in person, by mail, private messenger, authorized electronic filing service, or parcel delivery service.
+a) Any document to be filed in any criminal cause or proceeding may be filed in person, by mail, private messenger, authorized electronic filing service, or parcel delivery service.

 2.03 REMOVAL OF DOCUMENTS FILED

 No document filed in this Court shall be removed from the Clerk's office except upon order of court.

 2.04 COPIES OF PAPERS FILED

 Upon request and the payment of the appropriate fee, the Clerk shall provide copies of any document filed in this Court unless otherwise specifically ordered.

 2.05 DELIVERY OF FILES TO COURT SECURITY OFFICERS